CCzke/CCzke/README.md

-Hi there my name is Ezequiel
+Hi there my name is Ezequiel, an IT Professional